-- the overlay approach is applied when entities first apply - a temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.
+- the overlay approach is applied when entities first apply IFRS 9 - a temporary exemption from IFRS 9 is applied for accounting periods on or after 1 January 2018.

-The amendments will only impact entities that issue insurance contracts, and will therefore be affected by both IFRS 9 and the new insurance contracts Standard.
+The amendments will only impact entities that issue insurance contracts, and are affected by both IFRS 9 and the new insurance contracts Standard.